Kiprutokels/Kiprutokels/README.md

-    👯 I'm looking to collaborate on Open source projects, AI research, and startup ventures 🤔 I'm looking for help with Scaling AI models and optimizing full-stack architectures 💬 Ask me about React, Next.js, Django, AI integration, and building scalable applications 📫 How to reach me: kelvin.kipruto@email.com | LinkedIn 😄 Pronouns: He/Him
+    👯 I'm looking to collaborate on Open source projects, AI research, and startup ventures 🤔 I'm looking for help with Scaling AI models and optimizing full-stack architectures 💬 Ask me about React, Next.js, Django, AI integration, and building scalable applications 😄 Pronouns: He/Him
     ⚡ Fun fact: I can debug code faster with coffee, and I believe every problem has an elegant solution!